alankan/planning.poker/README.md

 # Planning Poker Room

-Basic Node.js demo project used to gives students perception of Planning Poker in agile project management, and also leave room for students to practice coding.
+Basic Node.js demo project is used to give students perception of Planning Poker in agile project management, and also leave room for students to practice coding.

 Key technical features: